gabrielchl/intellij-pets/README.md

 Inspired (very heavily) by [vscode-pets](https://github.com/tonybaloney/vscode-pets) created by [Tony Baloney](https://github.com/tonybaloney).

+## Features
+- A pet that walks around, sits, follows you, interacts with you, basically a fwend
+- Pet variants: 5 cats, bunny, chicken
+- Pet scale setting, to adjust the size of your pet

 ## How to use

 - After installation, you'll find a pet icon on the right toolbar of your IDE, click on it to open the tool window